storj/docs/app/dcs/third-party-tools/s3fs/page.md

 sudo mount -a
 ```

 should not return any error.
-Next, check that your Storj DCS bucket is mounted:
+Next, check that your Storj bucket is mounted:

 ```Text
 df -HT